jinnrw/play-app-basics/README.md

 # play-app-basics
 A basic web application built with Play framework.
+See the demo in [Heroku](https://play-app-basics.herokuapp.com/).

 ## Routes
 - `/` -> Home page